LEO-UMCG/SPV-Gaze-Contingency/README.md

 - [ ] _Update the above with a pip requirements file_.

 Set the parameters to chosen values inside `parameters.py`.
-If you want to use a DL method for visual representation, ensure the parameters in `spvPlayer/config.py` are also set to chosen values.
+If you want to use a DL method for visual representation, ensure:
+* the parameters in `spvPlayer/config.py` are also set to chosen values
+* the models from the original [spv-Player](https://github.com/arnejad/spv-Player) repo are copied into the `spvPlayer/models` directory.
+See the `README.me` in the original [spv-Player](https://github.com/arnejad/spv-Player) repo for the download link.

-**Optional**: copy in any images you want to use inside the `\images` directory.
-Alternatively, you can also run the experiments with the 2 images already provided in this directory.
+Copy in any images you want to use inside the `\images` directory.

 Start the script `main.py` with your workstation connected to the host PC with EyeLink configured.